-In the context of the above, Paragraph 11 of the NPPF is engaged with the policies of the Development Plan which are most important for determining the application to be considered out of date and it required that planning permission be granted unless:

-- i. the application of policies in the NPPF that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or - ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole.

-In applying the provisions of Paragraph 11:

-- the Application Site would assist in boosting housing supply to meet the identified need for housing in Cleator Moor and the wider Borough as detailed in Policy ST2 of the CS and the ECLP as required by the NPPF; - the proposed development comprising the erection of 1no. dwelling is appropriate in size and character to the Key Service Centre of Cleator Moor in accordance with the spatial objectives of Policy ST2 of the CS and ECLP; - the Application Site is located outside of the defined development boundary in Policy ST2 of the CS; however, footpath linkages exist that provide connections to the wide range of services and employment opportunities located within the Cleator Moor for which the settlement has been designated as a Key Service Centre in Policy ST2 of the CS and is proposed for designation in the ECLP.
+In the context of the above, Paragraph 11 of the NPPF is engaged with the policies of the Development Plan which are most important for determining the application to be considered out of date and it required that planning permission be granted unless: i. the application of policies in the NPPF that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole.
+In app olying the provisions of Paragraph 11: - the Application Site would assist in boosting housing supply to meet the identified need for housing in Cleator Moor and the wider Borough as detailed in Policy ST2 of the CS and the ECLP as required by the NPPF; - the proposed development comprising the erection of 1no. dwelling is appropriate in size and character to the Key Service Centre of Cleator Moor in accordance with the spatial objectives of Policy ST2 of the CS and ECLP; - the Application Site is located outside of the defined development boundary in Policy ST2 of the CS; however, footpath linkages exist that provide connections to the wide range of services and employment opportunities located within the Cleator Moor for which the settlement has been designated as a Key Service Centre in Policy ST2 of the CS and is proposed for designation in the ECLP.
 The proposed development will support existing services and thus the aspiration of Cleator Moor to become thriving place; and, - Sustainable travel options exist within the vicinity.
-An existing bus stop is located within 400m of the Site and is accessible via footpath linkages and local cycle routes provide linkages to the National Cycle Network Route 72 as required by Policy DM22 of the CS.
+An existing bus stop is located within 400m of the Site and is accessible via footpath linkages and local cycle routes provide linkages to the National Cycle Network Route 72 as required by Policy DM22 of the CS; - The fall back position for the application would be for the implementation of application reference 4/22/2078/0F1, which proposes a similar development and established the principle of a dwelling on this site.